katyhuff/docs-travis-ci-com/user/languages/python.md

 and so on.

-In case `script` key is not provided in `.travis.yml` for Python projects, Python builder will print a message and fail the build.
+In case the `script` key is not provided in the `.travis.yml` for Python projects, the Python builder will print a message and fail the build.

 ## Dependency Management

 ### Travis CI uses pip

-By default Travis CI use `pip` to manage your project's dependencies.
-It is possible (and common) to override dependency installation command as described in the [general build configuration](/user/build-configuration/) guide.
+By default, Travis CI use `pip` to manage your project's dependencies.
+It is possible (and common) to override the dependency installation command as described in the [general build configuration](/user/build-configuration/) guide.

 The exact default command is